In this article, we're going to show you how you can create video tutorials to boost the value of your brandable content.

 Undo everything you just did, if necessary.
 Then make sure you have all the programs and windows open that you need for the tutorial.

 When you're ready, and you have your notes next to you, hit the record button on your screen capture recording software and do the task all over again.
+I like to use Snagit, and I did a tutorial on how to use it HERE.
 Speak clearly and be careful to explain everything that you're doing.

 Step 4: Edit, if desired